The five best bikes for an A2 licence

 Getting your bike insured

 Upgrading to your A2 licence is a milestone and if you decide to treat yourself and trade in your scooter for a new bike then you’re going to want to protect it.
 Which is why you shouldn’t compromise when it comes to you bike insurance.
-Our handy guides will help you make the right decision for you, your bike, and your budget – why not see how we can help?
+Our handy guides will help you make the right decision for you, your bike, and your budget – why not see how we can help and if you can get covered for less?